sally-kam/concentrationGame/README.md

 ---

 ## Description:
-Concentration is a matching card game where all the cards are laid out face down on the screen and two cards are flipped face up for each turn.
-The goal is to match the pairs of cards within the time limit.
+This browser-based game is a cat-themed matching card game where all the cards are laid out face down in a 4x4 grid on the screen and the player chooses two cards to flip face up for each turn.
+The goal is to match the pairs of these cute cats within the time limit!

 ---